Tee-works/Tee-works/README.md

 Hi, my name is Taiwo

-I am a data analyst who is passionate about working with data
+I am a data analyst/Engineer who is passionate about working with data

 I currently use Python to complement SQL and  Power BI in Data querrying, manipulation and visualizations.